Rayna-Yu/AI-pet-agent/README.md

 Finally, as of now, the command line interactions are very impractical and not ideal.
 A future enhancement would be to add a user interface to allow people to interact with the agent in a more practical and convinenet way.

 ## Conclusion
+In this project, I developed an AI agent designed to assist prospective pet adopters by matching their preferences with available animals.
+Through natural-language query parsing, filtering, and TF-IDF-based retrieval, the agent can provide personalized recommendations, even with a limited toy corpus.
+While initial results are promising, there are clear opportunities for improvement, including integrating real-world adoption data, refining search and filtering methods, and enhancing response consistency.
+Overall, this work demonstrates the potential of combining AI and information retrieval to simplify and personalize the pet adoption process.

 ## References
 Code template: https://github.com/VirtuosoResearch/CS4100_project